 After a custom strategy has been derived from the answers to the 3 Key Questions step outlined above, then comes the collation of textual content.
 Original text content is essential for a good standing with search engines, especially Google.
 Collecting text content from any existing brochures or marketing literature that your business may have, or writing original content for your web pages happends at this stage.
 Here, the content voice and structure is created to align with the agreed-upon strategy, as well as the message to be conveyed.

 The tone of the text should be target audience friendly, and can either be conversational or crisply business like.
 What is important is that it match the interaction style your clients will encounter when face-to-face with your company, its products/services and its people.
-For example, if you are a very professional no-nonsense investment advisor, then the text should follow an impersonal communication style, whereas an event planner who works closely with you on very personal events can adopt a conversational, informal style.
+For example, if you are a very professional no-nonsense investment advisor, then the text should follow an impersonal communication style, whereas if you are an event planner who works closely with clients on very personal events can adopt a conversational, informal style.
 The important this is that your text content speak with the same voice that your target audience will hear when they connect with you or your products.

 IMAGES & BRANDING